 Dr. Shah’s research interests include adolescent idiopathic scoliosis, early-onset scoliosis, complex spinal deformities, kyphosis, spondylolisthesis and other problems of the spine, minimally invasive techniques for surgery and cerebral palsy.

-Mihir M. Thacker, MD is an orthopedic surgeon at duPont Hospital for Children.
+Mihir M. Thacker, MD is an orthopedic surgeon at Nemours Children’s Hospital, Delaware.
 He attended the Seth G. S. Medical College in Mumbai, India, and completed his orthopedic residency at the Lokmanya Tilak Municipal General Hospital in Mumbai.
-Dr. Thacker has had extensive subspecialty training through pediatric orthopedic fellowships at the National University Hospital in Singapore, Hospital for Joint Diseases/New York University in New York, and duPont Hospital for Children.
+Dr. Thacker has had extensive subspecialty training through pediatric orthopedic fellowships at the National University Hospital in Singapore, Hospital for Joint Diseases/New York University in New York, and Nemours Children’s Hospital, Delaware.
 He also completed a fellowship in musculoskeletal oncology at the Jackson Memorial Hospital/University of Miami.

 Dr. Thacker is active in teaching medical students, residents, fellows and international visiting observers.
 He is invited to lecture nationally and internationally, and is a member of several societies including the Pediatric Orthopaedic Society of North America, Children’s Oncology Group, Musculoskeletal Tumor Society and Lower Limb Reconstruction Society.
 Dr. Thacker is actively involved in research and has authored more than 30 peer-reviewed publications and five book chapters, as well as presented at national and international scientific conferences.